 The United States alone accounts for roughly 25% of global glyphosate use, and studies have detected glyphosate even in environmental sources such as rainwater in agricultural regions.

 In other words, glyphosate is no longer confined to farmland.
+It has become part of the broader environmental landscape.

 The Hard Truth About the Modern Food System

 Perhaps the most important takeaway is not simply that glyphosate is widely used.
+It is that the modern food system has become structurally dependent on it.

 Conclusion

 Glyphosate sits at the center of a complex intersection between agriculture, economics, and human health.
+It helps sustain the efficiency of the current Big Government/Big Agra industrial farming complex.

 But the same chemical may also be interfering with gut health, nutrient availability, detoxification pathways, and the biological integrity of the foods we eat.